adioshun/gitBook_DeepDrive/paper2015-deeppano.md

 #### A. Model based methods
 - Model based methods calculate a set of features directly from the 3-D shape mesh or its rendered voxels.

-- 예Such methods include the Shape Histogram descriptor [2] and the Spin Images [3].
+- 예 : Such methods include the Shape Histogram descriptor [2] and the Spin Images [3].

 Viewbasedmethods represent 3-D shapes by a set of views [4]–[10].The views can be 2-D projections of the shape or the panoramicview.